-How Long the macOS Catalina Update Takes to Install (10.15.3)
+How Long the macOS Catalina Update Takes to Install (10.15.5)

 macOS Catalina Download Time

-The exact macOS Catalina installation time will vary from users to user due to download speeds, and demand for the update. macOS 10.15.3 downloaded to our Mac in about 10-15 minutes.
+The exact macOS Catalina installation time will vary from users to user due to download speeds, and demand for the update. macOS 10.15.5 downloads should take about 15 minutes on a fast connection or up to a few hours on a slow one.

 macOS Catalina Installation Time